+McDaniel has assigned approximately 1,346 MMboe of risked (2,244 MMboe unrisked) Best Estimate Contingent Resources to the Dover West assets as at December 31, 2019.
 Athabasca has a 100% working interest in its Dover West assets which are located 90 kilometers north of Fort McMurray.
 The Dover West assets are geologically unique in that they contain three primary bitumen reservoirs.
-The bitumen reservoirs include the McMurray formation and the Wabiskaw member of the Clearwater formation (the Dover West Sands) and the Leduc and Cooking Lake formations of the Devonian Woodbend Group (the Dover West Carbonates).
-As of December 31, 2018, the Dover West assets were comprised of a large contiguous land base of approximately 233,000 acres.
+The bitumen reservoirs booked in the contingent resource includes the McMurray Formation and the Wabiskaw member of the Clearwater Formation (the Dover West Sands); Athabasca see further resource potential in the Leduc and Cooking Lake formations of the Devonian Woodbend Group (the Dover West Carbonates) which are not booked.
+As of December 31, 2019, the Dover West assets were comprised of a large contiguous land base of approximately 155,000 net acres.